robless28/Contract-Templates-/README.md

 # BEST VERSION
 the one that was committed under "fixed it" or the one named "THIS IS THE BEST VERSION - TRUST" since
-    thats when i got the "back to home" button to work in the case theres any issues *like the damn esignature* please refer back to that version
+    thats when i got the "back to home" button to work in the case theres any issues *like the damn esignature* please refer back to that version - ACTUALLY YEAH THIS VERIONS I GUESS

 # whats been done
 - created the template for the real estate contract (real_estate_contract.html)